letolabs/letolabs.github.com/_posts/2011-05-09-100-dollar-startup.md

 This book is specifically not focused on tech and other startups that require very specific knowledge in a particular niche.
 That is good, because all the examples in the book make you think "Wow, I could have come up with that".

+I remember the mid-to-late 1990's very well.
+Domain names were $100 <b>per year</b>, webhosting was a new business model and it was pretty hard to find any for less than $20/month.
+Hard drives were tiny and computers were "slow."
+Websites were *really slow*.
+But that didn't stop the dot-com bubble from frothing steadily for a few years.

+Now I see what would-be internet entrenpeneurs have access to these days: cloud storage with S3 which costs pennies per gigabyte, virtual machines you can pay for by the minute to do your bidding and just about everything as-a-service.
+It has never before been easier to start a micro-business, especially one that utilizes the power of the Interwebs.

 ## Not Just A Story